vaibhavshirole/LivePhotoBridge/README.md

   --copyall        Copy unpaired files to directory.
 ~~~

-This will convert any HEIC or PNG to JPG when run,
+This will convert any HEIC to JPG when run, as the muxer
-as the muxer requires a JPEG photo and MOV or MP4 video.
+requires a JPEG photo and MOV or MP4 video.
 The code only does simple
 error checking to see if the file extensions are `.jpg|.jpeg` and `.mov|.mp4`
 respectively, so if the actual photo/video encoding is something funky, things
 may not work right.
+This is also true for the recursive scan,
+which is simply checking the entire filetree for identical `.jpg|.jpeg` and `.mov|.mp4`
+filenames.
+This may cause erroneous live photos.

 > **Note**
 > The output motion photo tends to work more reliably in my experience if the input video is H.264 rather than HEVC.

 This has been tested a bunch between an iPhone 11 Pro, MacBook Pro M1, and Pixel 3a.
 But, as was said in the original work, the testing is really just on my own stuff
 and might not work for you, so make backups!